namhyung/uftrace/doc/uftrace-record.md

     regardless of execution time.
 See *FILTERS*.

 -Z *SIZE*, \--size-filter=*SIZE*
-:   Do not show functions smaller than size bytes.
-If some functions explicitly
+:   Do not show functions smaller than SIZE bytes.
-    have the 'trace' trigger applied, those are always traced regardless of function size.
 See *FILTERS*.

 -L *LOCATION*, \--loc-filter=*LOCATION*
 :   Set filter to trace selected source locations.